Migrants fill Tijuana shelters, more on way to US border

 "It's going to be all against one, one against all.
 All of Central America against one, and one against Central America. ...
 All against Trump, and Trump against all," he said.

-On Wednesday, buses and trucks carried some migrants into the state of Sinaloa along the Gulf of California and farther northward into the border state of Sonora.
-The Rev. Miguel Angel Soto, director of the Casa de Migrante in the Sinaloa capital of Culiacan, said about 2,000 migrants had arrived in that area.

-Small groups were also reported in the northern cities of Saltillo and Monterrey, in the region near Texas.

-About 1,300 migrants in a second caravan were resting at a Mexico City stadium where the first group stayed several days last week.
-By early Wednesday, an additional 1,100 migrants from a third and last caravan also arrived at the stadium.
+About 2,500 migrants from the second and third caravans were resting at a Mexico City stadium where the first group stayed several days last week.

 Like most of those in the third caravan, migrant Javier Pineda is from El Salvador, and hopes to reach the United States.
 Referring to the first group nearing the end of the journey, Pineda said, "if they could do it, there is no reason why we can't."